 Keep in Contact While on OPT

-While on OPT, you must keep the International Student Advisor at Gettysburg College updated with the most current contact information.
+While on OPT, you must keep the Director of International Student Services at Gettysburg College updated with the most current contact information.
 This includes the following:

-- Address - to maintain status students must notify the International Student Advisor within 10 days of a change of address,
+- Address - to maintain status students must notify the Director of International Student Services within 10 days of a change of address,

 - Phone numbers (land and cell),